abdnh/hoarder/README.md

 Screenshots are saved as PNG both to your Anki media folder and to the `shots` directory in the current working directory.
 I may add an option to disable saving to the shots directory in the future.
 If you have thousands of screenshots and don't want/care about syncing them to AnkiWeb and seeing them in other devices, check my [Media Redirector](https://github.com/abdnh/anki-media-redirector) add-on.

+You can save the screenshots as WebP by installing the [Paste Images As WebP](https://ankiweb.net/shared/info/1151815987) add-on.
+By default, the add-on converts images added by AnkiConnect automatically in recent versions.
+Note that this makes note creation slower.

 ## Caching

 When Anki/AnkiConnect is not running, clippings are saved to the `src/cache.json` file then added to Anki in the first subsequent successful connection to AnkiConnect.